 Importance of Decapitated cannot be exaggerated.
-Intensity aside, that layered combination of rhythm, leads and complex drumming pattern is absolutely devastating.
+Intensity aside, that layered pattern of rhythm, leads and drumming — synchronized and complex.
 Whether it’s “Day 69”, “Post(?)
-Organic” or the intricately progressive “A Poem About an Old Prison Man” – Organic Hallucinosis shifts technical death into more demanding musical terrains.
-And Decapitated accomplishes that by largely remaining rooted in old school structures.
+Organic” or the intricately progressive “A Poem About an Old Prison Man” – Organic Hallucinosis shifts technical death into demanding musical terrains.
+And Decapitated accomplishes that by remaining rooted in old school structures.

-Extending the scope of an already established genre mandates more than just musical skill – a broader grasp of the context is equally crucial.
-Essentially, Decapitated captures those alien progressive tendencies into the confines of tried and tested death framework.
+Extending the scope of an established genre mandates more than just musical skill – a broader grasp of the context is equally crucial.
+Essentially, the album captures those alien progressive tendencies into the confines of a tried and tested death framework.
 Needless to say, it’s a surgical balancing act.
-Sheer progressive melody brewed into old school death — and without deviations from the old genre playbook.
+Sheer progressive melody brewed into old school death — and without significant deviations from the genre playbook.
 In short, Organic Hallucinosis is a ruthless exhibition — of musical and aesthetic craftsmanship.
-Undoubtedly, a masterful swan song too.
+A masterful swan song too.

 Vitek (R.I.P.
 2007)